galaxyproject/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 mean that their respective genomes are almost identical, except for 5 positions along all the genome in which they have different nucleotides.

-To do such calculation we need to first build an alignment of all the genomes (multiple-sequence alignment, or MSA).
+To do such calculation we need to first build an alignment of all the genomes (a multiple-sequence alignment, or MSA).
 Afterwards, we will use specific software to analyze this MSA, count SNPs, and thus calculate the genetic distance between each pair of samples.

 ![MSA of 5 MTB genomes](./images/MSA.png "A SNP is highlighted in a MSA of five MTB genomes")

-## Generate complete genomes
+### Generate complete genomes

 The first step to generate the genomes MSA will be... to get the complete genomes of our samples!
 In the [MTB Variant Analysis tutorial]({% link topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md %}) we have analyzed short-read high-throughput sequencing data (Illumina) to obtain the respective VCF files that describe the mutations found in each of our samples, as compared to the reference genome.
 We can now use these VCF files to build the complete genome of each of our samples.

-### Filter VCF files for epidemiological/phylogenetic investigation
+#### Filter VCF files for epidemiological/phylogenetic investigation
 Interpreting **mixed calls** or **indels** in phylogenetic/epidemiological applications can be very complicated.
 That is the reason why we typically use alignments that only contain **fixed SNPs**.

-Thus, the first step in this tutorial will be to filter the VCFs so we are sure that they only contain **fixed SNPs**.
-As it was introduced in day 2 webinar [Mapping and Variant calling](https://youtu.be/38GUBKwWXv8), we will consider fixed those variants at a frequency equal or greater than 90%.
-We will be using here the tool **TB Variant Filter**.
+Thus, the first step in this tutorial will be to filter the VCFs so we are sure that they only contain **fixed SNPs**, which we (somewhat arbitrarily) define as those single-nucleotide variants that are observed at an allele frequency of 90% or greater.
+We will be using the tool **TB Variant Filter** for this task.

 *Note: TB variant Filter refers to SNPs as SNVs.
 These two short forms are interchangeable, meaning **S**ingle **N**ucleotide **P**olymorphism and **S**ingle **N**ucleotide **V**ariant, respectively.*